foambubble/foam/docs/gitlab-pages.md

-# Gitlab Pages
+# GitLab Pages

-You don't have to use Github to serve Foam pages.
-You can also use Gitlab.
+You don't have to use GitHub to serve Foam pages.
+You can also use GitLab.

 ## Setup a project